solve-it-once/solve-it-once.github.io/collections/_posts/2022-08-29-developers-lead-projects.md

     their services for the long term
   2. If you cannot find or create a strong technology leader, find a good non-technical leader and charge them with seeking feedback from the dev team early and often.
-The leader should then follow up with designers and other implementation specialists to ensure the feedback is not ignored to the deptriment of the project and the rest of theam
+The leader should then follow up with designers and other implementation specialists to ensure the feedback is not ignored to the detriment of the project and the rest of team